-Can you explain the term 'Scoring time' and its implications for using the fraud score endpoint versus the Post-Authorisation Backfill endpoint?
+Can you explain the term 'Scoring time' and its implications for using the fraud score endpoint versus the Post-Authorization Backfill endpoint?

 'Scoring time' refers to the point at which we evaluate a live transaction and provide you with a real-time fraud score.
-If you're able to supply all requested transaction data at scoring time, there's no need to send it again via the post-authorisation backfill endpoint.
-Conversely, if you're unable to provide post-authorisation transaction data at scoring time, it must be sent through the post-authorisation backfill endpoint.
+If you're able to supply all requested transaction data at scoring time, there's no need to send it again via the post-authorization backfill endpoint.
+Conversely, if you're unable to provide post-authorization transaction data at scoring time, it must be sent through the post-authorization backfill endpoint.
 Failure to do so may lead to suboptimal fraud score performance.

 How does Fraudio enable responses and recommendations for the MIF (merchant-initiated fraud) product?